semo4/reading-notes/class_03/README.md

     2.Distributed Version Control
         *every user have full copy fpr the repostory on his computer*

+## some commend that will help you before start git
+    1.pwd :to know where we are stand
+    2.cd : to change your directory
+    3.mkdir : to create new directory
+    3.touch: to create files
 ## some git commend that will help you
     1.git init : to create new repostory on your device 2.git clone : to download repostory from github to your device